Once Discovered, ALCAPA Heart Condition Is Quickly Repaired

-Not her parents—both physicians—nor her local pediatrician, nor even a community specialist who was monitoring a minor endocrine imbalance.
+Neither her parents—both physicians—nor her local pediatrician, nor even a community specialist who was monitoring a minor endocrine imbalance.

-Sounds of trouble
+Sounds of Trouble

 It's the last visit with her endocrinologist.
 While he listens to Grace's heart and lungs with his stethoscope, he picks up a faint, irregular sound as her heart beats—a heart murmur.
 A month later, just after Grace's second birthday, her pediatrician has to place her in several different positions before he, too, hears the murmur.
 He orders a chest X-ray and an electrocardiogram (EKG) to check for electrical problems in her heart.
 By mid-December 2012, the results are in.
 The EKG is abnormal.
 The pediatrician recommends Grace see a pediatric cardiologist.

 On January 15, 2013, Grace's mother, Dr. Kathy Weishaar, takes her to the University of Maryland Children's Hospital (UMCH), in Baltimore.
 Dr. Weishaar, an adult internal medicine specialist who earned her medical degree from the University of Maryland School of Medicine, chose UMCH because she's familiar with the high quality of care that School of Medicine faculty physicians provide at the Children's Hospital and the University of Maryland Medical Center.

 Grace undergoes another EKG and an echocardiogram (also called an echo), which uses sound waves to create a moving picture of the heart.

 "We assumed it would be a benign murmur, but when they told us the diagnosis, I was floored," says Dr. Weishaar.
 "They said it was so serious, they didn't want to send her home.
 It was kind of surreal, all very emotional."